 Please restrict these as far as possible for results that are not yet available on the hospital computer but expected, or for those requiring clinical discussion.
-Refer to Turnaround Time (TAT) guidelines given on Appendix 2
+Refer to Turnaround Time (TAT) guidelines given in Appendix 2.

 Results from Urgent Requests